eduardkrgr/katacoda-scenarios/devon-ide/step1.md

-## devonfw IDE setup preparation
+## devonfw-ide setup preparation

+We try to make it as simple as possible for you.
+However, there are some minimal prerequisites:

+On Linux you might need to install the above tools in case they are not present `sudo apt-get install git curl`{{execute}}
+in this Case we have them already installes.

-First we wanna create a Folder for the Installation and our Projects
+First we wanna create a central folder and jump into it.
 `mkdir projects`{{execute}}

-we need a a sub folder for the installation of devonfw-ide so we step into the above created folder

 `cd projects`{{execute}}

-and create a new Folder here
+Inside this folder, we create a sub-folder for our new project `mkdir my-project`{{execute}}

-`mkdir my-project`{{execute}}

 `cd my-project`{{execute}}

-now we have our folderstructure ready and we need if you dont have git installed already you have to do it with
+now we have our folderstructure ready and can start to download the installationfiles

-`sudo apt-get install git curl`{{execute}}
- (schon installiert)

-Now we have done all preparation